Stratio/deep-spark/doc_sphinx/src/site/sphinx/about.rst

 Features
 ========

--  Cassandra, MongoDB, Elasticsearch and Aerospike currenly supported
+-  Cassandra, MongoDB, ElasticSearch,  Aerospike, HDFS and JDBC currently supported.
 -  Creates Spark Resilient Distributed Datasets (RDD) from your data store tables.
+-  Provides ORM-like interface using annotations to map your data store tables to Java/Scala objects.
+-  Provides an alternative generic interface to your data store tables using a Cells abstraction avoiding the need to create a mapping Java/Scala objects.
--  Efficiently writes large RDDs out to your data store table.
-Will create automatically missing output tables.
+-  Efficiently large RDDs writing to your data store table.
+Missing output tables will be created automatically.
+-  Allow filtering data at data store level avoiding unnecesary data shuffling.
 -  Ensures that data locality is respected: data is not shuffled to other machines unless strictly needed.
--  Provides ORM-like interface using annotations to map your data store tables to Java/Scala objects.
--  Provides an alternative generic interface to your data store tables using a Cells abstraction avoiding the need to create mapping Java/Scala objects.
+-  Provides direct integration based on native APIs instead of the Hadoop Inputformats for the most used data sources.
 -  Friendly API for both Java and Scala developers.
--  Provides a way to register your own callback to handle computation termination events.
+-  Interactive shell to quickly prototype your distributed programs.

 Architecture
 ============